 Also in attendance were JBOS Chair Tom Kinch of Devens, and Ayer selectman Gary Luca.
 Ayer's regular JBOS representative, Ayer selectman Frank Maxant, was absent.

 As per the 2011 MOU, the chairmanship of the group is to change at the first meeting of the new calendar year.
-Also, the MOU states the chairmanship is to rotate alphabetically among the four member communities - Ayer, Devens, Harvard, and Shirley.

 Following Devens' turn in the chairman seat, the baton was scheduled to be passed to Harvard.
 But when Kinch suggested someone make a motion to that effect, silence ensued.